spars57/spars57/README.md

 ### Hi!
 I am Bruno Moisão

-- 🎈 Working with backend stuff
+- 🎈 Currently doing an intership as Frontend Developer at Truphone
-- 🌍 Learning NodeJS
+- 🌍 Learning React and everything related to it.
 - 😉 Pronouns: he/him

 <div style="display: inline_block">